googlearchive/appengine-java-vm-guestbook-extras/java_mvms_tutorial.md

 ## Initial Setup ##

-**TBD: fix these links for external users**

 First, complete the following steps:

 - [Create your project](https://developers.google.com/appengine/docs/managed-vms/) and have it enabled for Managed VMs.
-- Install Docker in a local VM, as [described here](tbd: pointer to correct docs).
+- Install Docker in a local VM, as [described here](http://goo.gl/bpxIuj).
-  **Important Note: make sure your VirtualBox VM has 4Gb or RAM (or more).
-Otherwise, the Java runtime will NOT start.**
+  **Note: make sure your VirtualBox VM has 4Gb or RAM (or more).
+Otherwise, the Java runtime may have issues.**
-  (`boot2docker init -m 4096`)
-- Download and install [the Preview build of the Google Cloud SDK](https://console.developers.google.com/m/cloudstorage/b/managed-vm-sdk/o/managed-vm-sdk-latest.zip),  as [described here](tbd: pointer to docs).
+- Download and install [the Preview build of the Google Cloud SDK](https://console.developers.google.com/m/cloudstorage/b/managed-vm-sdk/o/managed-vm-sdk-latest.zip),  as [described here](http://goo.gl/bpxIuj).

 ### Gcloud Authentication ###